dalenguyen/firebase-wordpress-docs/docs/auth/wordpress-user-integration.rst

     New WP Login Page

 After users log in, it will create a new user in WordPress if the user doesn't exist.
 Then authenticate it to WordPress dashboard automatically.

+**Notice**: :red:`the WordPress username defaults to Firebase UID (e.g. sQ6cwDm5zUe42Do5YnySASasdf) for security purpose.
+User can change their display name if they want.
+This is only affect since v1.4.0`

 When users log out from dashboard, that means they will also be logged out to Firebase.